uuverifiers/ostrich/README.md

 # Sloth
-An SMT Solver for String Constraints
+## An SMT Solver for String Constraints

-Sloth is an implementation of decision procedure for several relevant fragments of string constraints, including the straight-line fragment, which is sufficiently expressive in practice for many applications.
-The tool uses succinct alternating finite-state automata (AFAs) as concise symbolic representations of string constraints, and uses model checking algorithms like IC3 for solving emptiness of the AFA.
+Sloth is a decision procedure for several relevant fragments of string constraints, including the straight-line fragment, which is sufficiently expressive for many applications from verification or security.
+Sloth uses succinct alternating finite-state automata (AFAs) as concise symbolic representations of string constraints, and uses model checking algorithms like IC3 for solving emptiness of the AFA.